Street names in Barcelona: Dictatorship of Primo de Rivera

-There were also numerous changes in Sarrià, reversing the last decision of the Sarrià consistory before its aggregation: Prat de la Riba square to Duque de Gandía (current Sarriá square); Nuestra Señora de Nuria street to Virgen de Covadonga; Doctor Robert street to Paseo de la Bonanova; Abadesa Çaportella to Reyes Católicos; Padre Miquel de Sarrià to Beato Diego de Cádiz; Nicolàs Travé to Avión Plus Ultra; San Vicente de Sarriá square to San Vicente Español; and Consejo de la Villa square to Poeta Zorrilla.
+There were also numerous changes in Sarrià, reversing the last decision of the Sarrià consistory before its aggregation: Prat de la Riba square to Duque de Gandía (current Sarrià square); Mare de Déu de Núria street to Virgen de Covadonga; Doctor Robert street to Passeig de la Bonanova; Abadessa Çaportella to Reyes Católicos; Pare Miquel de Sarrià to Beato Diego de Cádiz; Nicolàs Travé to Avión Plus Ultra; Sant Vicenç de Sarrià square to San Vicente Español; and Consell de la Vila square to Poeta Zorrilla.

-Other changes were: Víctor Hugo to Paseo de San Gervasio, Voltaire to Siracusa, Mariscal Joffre to Vázquez de Mella, Fivaller to Antonio Maura, Regionalisme to Canónigo Pibernat, Solidaritat to Orden and the Plaça de las Glòries Catalanes to Glorias, simply.
+Other changes were: Víctor Hugo to Paseo de San Gervasio, Voltaire to Siracusa, Mariscal Joffre to Vázquez de Mella, Fivaller to Antonio Maura, Regionalisme to Canónigo Pibernat, Solidaritat to Orden and the Plaça de las Glòries Catalanes to Glorias.

 In 1929 the International Exhibition was held in Montjuïc.
-For this event the whole area of the Plaza de España, the Plaza del Universo and the Avenida de la Reina María Cristina was urbanized, ending in a series of squares that ascended towards the National Palace: Plaza de la Fuente Mágica (currently de Carles Buïgas), Plaza del Marqués de Foronda (currently de Josep Puig i Cadafalch) and Plaza de las Cascadas, as well as the Paseo de las Cascadas (currently de Jean C. N. Forestier).
+For this event the whole area of the Plaça d'Espanya, the Plaça de l'Univers and the Avinguda de la Reina Maria Cristina was urbanized, ending in a series of squares that ascended towards the National Palace: Plaça de la Font Màgica (currently de Carles Buïgas), Plaça del Marquès de Foronda (currently de Josep Puig i Cadafalch) and Plaça de les Cascades, as well as the Passeig de les Cascades (currently de Jean C. N. Forestier).
 The avenues of Rius i Taulet and Marqués de Comillas (now de Francesc Ferrer i Guàrdia) were also opened, as well as the Laribal and Miramar gardens, designed by Forestier.
 In 1942 the Paseo de la Exposicion was created in memory of the event.

-For the Exposition, the Pueblo Español (Spanish Village) was also created, an enclosure that houses reproductions of different urban and architectural environments from all over the national territory, designed by architects Ramon Reventós and Francesc Folguera.
+For the Exposition, the Poble Espanyol (Spanish Village) was also created, an enclosure that houses reproductions of different urban and architectural environments from all over the national territory, designed by architects Ramon Reventós and Francesc Folguera.
 It is structured like a village, with a main square and several streets: Príncipe de Viana street, Caballeros street, Castellana square, Conquest street, Tercio street, Candil street, Alcalde de Móstoles street, Alcalde de Zalamea street, Cervantes descent, Maestrazgo street, Rius i Taulet street, Triste corner, Santiago steps, Church square, Aragonesa square, Carmen square, Bulas street, Cuna street, Davallada street, Peñaflor square, Mercaderes street, Hermandad square, Levante street, and Fuente square.

-Also in 1929 the Jardinets de Gràcia ("little gardens") were created by Nicolás María Rubió y Tudurí.
+Also in 1929 the Jardinets de Gràcia ("little gardens") were created by Nicolau Maria Rubió y Tudurí.
 In 1991 they were dedicated to Salvador Espriu, who lived in the area.